Stella-055/Prisma/prisma.md

 This command did three things:

-1. It created a new SQL migration file for this migration in the prisma/migrations directory.
+1. It created a new postgresql migration file for this migration in the prisma/migrations directory.
-2. It executed the SQL migration file against the database.
+2. It executed the postgresql migration file against the database.
 3. It ran prisma generate under the hood (which installed the @prisma/client package and generated a tailored   Prisma Client API based on your models).

 # Prisma Client